exastencil/regolith/README.md

 - The root component receives an allocator; all children use this allocator when they need to allocate.
 - The library provides helpers to render a tree to HTML as a string and prebuilt helpers for common HTML tags.
 - You can define reusable components (similar to React/Vue/Svelte) that accept options/state and build a subtree at runtime.
+- Exposes a declarative API for building component trees in a nested, expression-oriented style (compose tags and components directly).

 Design overview